 PRC is a substantial transportation and economic asset to Prescott and the surrounding areas.
 The airport is key for economic growth and can be further developed in this regard by enhancing air transportation for the region.
-The 2019 Airport Master Plan, adopted by City Council in 2019, provides a 10-year plan for quality facilities and services to accommodate the needs of many different aviation interests such as Embry-Riddle Aeronautical University, flight-training schools, airlines, airport-dependent businesses, general aviation uses, repair shops, fuel services, and recreational and governmental uses.
+The 2019 Airport Master Plan, adopted by City Council in 2019, provides a 10-year plan for quality facilities and services to accommodate the needs of many different aviation interests such as Embry-Riddle Aeronautical University, flight-training schools, airlines, airport-dependent businesses, general aviation uses, repair shops, fuel services, Med Evac, and recreational and governmental uses.

 Airport operations rely heavily on federal and state grant funding for major capital improvements and runway maintenance.
 Future sharing of funding, operations, oversight, and the airport's benefits with neighboring jurisdictions may achieve greater expansion and economic vitality.
+This will help fund the needed runway extension and new control tower that are needed to increase safety and efficiency while increasing operations.